rrenomeron/ublue-tr/README.md

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

-## ISO
+## Installing via ISO

-If build on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
-These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.
+You can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
+Or, just install Fedora Silverblue and follow the instructions above.

 ## Verification
+> **Warning**
+> This is still boilerplate from the original template.
+It might not be accurate; I haven't verified it.

 These images are signed with [Sigstore](https://www.sigstore.dev/)'s [cosign](https://github.com/sigstore/cosign).
 You can verify the signature by downloading the `cosign.pub` file from this repo and running the following command:

 ```bash
 cosign verify --key cosign.pub ghcr.io/blue-build/legacy-template
 ```

+## TODO

+- Find a way, any way, to get the Google Chrome RPM installed instead of relying on the Flatpak.
+(The usual way of putting the Chrome RPM onto an immutable OS is because of [a bug in RPM](https://github.com/rpm-software-management/rpm/issues/2577)).
+The current best guess is to run it out of toolbox, but need a way to make sure that particular container is available for all users, complete with a "just works" ``.desktop`` file and default browser integration.
+- Figure out what my development container workflow is going to look like (distrobox? toolbox? something else?)
+- Borrow carefully curated features from [Bluefin](https://github.com/ublue-os/bluefin)
+- Figure out how to set up a Fedora 40 image with this repo, while continuing to have Fedora 39 around in case we want to back out